soo-h/DASweepDetect/README.md

 python3.8 DASD.py calc_target -i real_data -o real_feature
 ```

-## Data annotation
+real_data is a folder, which contains only VCF format data with a single chromosome; simu_feature is a folder, which stores  output feature file that correspondence with the input VCF data.

+## Step4.Data labeling for simulated dataset

-use `data_annotation` complete，which constructing a dataset for model training based on the configuration file provided by the user.
+Use the `data_annotation` function to construct a dataset for model training based on the configuration file provided by user.

 **Parameter description：**